- I know the power of good small groups.

 I hope you say yes!

-HEATHER MACLAREN JOHNSON, Psy.D., and her husband Todd are parents of three adult children adopted from Russia with multiple, invisible, permanent special needs.
+Heather and her husband, Todd, are parents of three adult children adopted from Russia with multiple, invisible, permanent special needs.
 They live on 44 beautiful, rural acres in Wisconsin.
 Heather’s greatest desire is to help other chronic emotional sufferers understand that no matter how wounded, we are passionately loved by God, invited to walk and work with Him to help others know of His love, salvation and constant provision, for He works best through those who know their brokenness and emptiness, through those who let Him in.
+Heather blogs at: http://www.truelifewithgod.com/ and is the author of Grace, Truth & Time: Facilitating Small Groups that Thrive.